Best ad networks for affiliates in 2026: 11 options ranked by USDT payment, panel honesty, format breadth, and small-budget testing economics

 Specs as published by each network.
 Auction-clearing prices and actual unit economics vary materially with GEO, vertical and creative.
 This table is the entry bar to test cleanly.

-Best for: Operators in the $500–$50K monthly spend range testing across verticals and GEOs
+Best for: Operators in the $500-$50K monthly spend range testing across verticals and GEOs with transparency-first criteria

-Not for: Single-GEO high-volume buys (1B+ impressions/day) — incumbents have more depth
+Not for: Single-GEO high-volume buys (1B+ impressions/day) where Adsterra and PropellerAds have deeper publisher relationships

-Best for: Mid-to-large advertisers ($5K+/month) on Tier-1 popunder or push, especially iGaming
+Best for: Mid-to-large advertisers ($5K+ per month) on Tier-1 popunder or push, especially iGaming and finance

-Not for: Small-budget testers under $500/month, or crypto operators wanting USDT-native payment
+Not for: Small-budget testers under $500/month, and crypto operators requiring USDT-native payment

-PropellerAds runs the largest Tier-1 push inventory of any network in this category, by my estimate at 2× RichAds volume.
-Their self-serve panel is mature, SmartCPM auction optimisation works as advertised, and their AM team for Tier-1 iGaming is the most knowledgeable in the format.
-Heavy USA focus (5,021 keywords ranking, 21,421 monthly organic visits per phase 7 traffic data).
+PropellerAds runs the largest Tier-1 push inventory in the category, by my estimate at roughly 2x RichAds volume; the SmartCPM auction performs as advertised; and the AM team for Tier-1 iGaming is the most sophisticated I have benchmarked in the format.
+Heavy USA concentration (5,021 keywords ranking per Phase 7 traffic data; 21,421 monthly organic visits).
+Founded 2011 in Cyprus, the network sits as one of the two incumbents alongside Adsterra in the Tier-1 popunder and push category.

-Best for: Tier-2 popunder buyers in the $500–$5K monthly spend range, especially iGaming + sweepstakes verticals
+Best for: Tier-2 popunder buyers in the $500-$5K monthly spend range, especially iGaming and sweepstakes verticals

 push, in-page-push, popunder, native, calendar, search-feed